Community pays tribute to police chief who passed away after battle with COVID-19

 First responders from all over Snyder County honored his life and legacy.

-Acting Chief, Mark Bailey was sworn in Tuesday night.
+Acting Chief Mark Bailey was sworn in Tuesday night.

 "It's a great loss to everyone.
-We were all hoping and praying and pulling for him, Chief Jordan, to come through this but that wasn't meant to be," Acting Chief Bailey said.
+We were all hoping and praying and pulling for him, Chief Jordan, to come through this, but that wasn't meant to be," Acting Chief Bailey said.

 "He's been such a great person and a mentor to police officers throughout the Susquehanna Valley and beyond that went on to fulfill their careers," Bailey said.